a11599/tmodplay/README.md

 ## Building the application

+- Change the current directory to the project folder, then run `./make.sh` on Linux or `make.bat` on Windows and DOS (further referred to as `make`) to create a debug build to `build\debug\tmodplay.exe`.
-In the project root directory, run `wmake` to create a debug build to `build\debug\tmodplay.exe`.
-Run `wmake build=release` to create a release build to `build\release\tmodplay.exe`.
-Building `tmodplay` will automatically rebuild `mod` for the same build target (debug or release).
+- Add the `build=release` parameter to create a release build to `build\release\tmodplay.exe`.
+- Building `tmodplay` will automatically rebuild `mod` for the same build target (debug or release).

-The following `wmake` targets are also available (append after `wmake` or `wmake build=release`):
+- Further build targets (append after `make` or `make build=release`) are:

-- `wmake clean`: Remove compiled binaries in `build\debug` or `build\release` directory.
+  - `clean`: Remove compiled binaries in `build\debug` or `build\release` directory.
-- `wmake full`: Force a full recompilation (compilation by default is incremental, only changed source code is recompiled).
+  - `full`: Force a full recompilation (compilation by default is incremental, only changed source code is recompiled).
-- `wmake dist`: Create a binary distribution package to `dist` directory.
+  - `dist`: Create a binary distribution package to `dist` directory.

-To speed up the development process, two simple batch files are also provided:

-- `make.bat`: Invokes `wmake` to create an incremental debug build and executes `test.bat` to test the executable.
-Requires MS-DOS, or Windows 9x/ME DOS box.
-- `makedb.bat`: Invokes `wmake` to create an incremental debug build and executes `test.bat` using DOSBox-X to test the executable.
+To test it:

+- On Linux and Windows:
+  - Install DOSBox.
+[DOSBox-X](https://dosbox-x.com/) or [DOSBox Staging](https://www.dosbox-staging.org/) is preferred because they are actively developed, but plain old [DOSBox](https://www.dosbox.com/) should also work.
+  - Set `DOSBOX_BIN` in `env` to the path of the DOSBox executable.
+If `dosbox` is added to the path, the parameter can be left empty.
+  - If you want to use custom DOSBox options, create `dosbox.conf` and set your configuration overrides.
+- - Copy `test_bat.sam` to `test.bat` and adjust `file` and `args` environment variables according to your testing requirements. `file` should point to a MOD file and `args` contains parameters to the player.
+Run `tmodplay /h` to display the available command line parameters or refer to [tmodplay.txt](tmodplay.txt).
+- Run `./make.sh db` on Linux or `make.bat db` on Windows and DOS to create a debug-enabled build and execute it.

-To start DOSBox-X with the same environment as `makedb.bat`, run `emu\dosbox.bat`.
+To start DOSBox with the same environment as `make`, run `./dosbox.sh` on Linux or `dosbox.bat` on Windows.
 You can then manually test the build by running `test.bat` or executing `build\debug\tmodplay.exe` with your custom parameters.

 # Why 386 and why protected mode?